bertmelis/VitoWiFi/README.md

 // the typedef is optional.
 If you should consider making a PR,
 // please do make a typedef for consistency. typedef Datapoint<conv4_1_UL> DPMinutes;

+// now you can use the newly created type:
+DPMinutes myDatapoint("name", "group", 0x1234);
 ```

-That's all, you can now use you newly created datapoint type.
+The example above is also in the [examples](https://github.com/bertmelis/VitoWiFi/tree/master/examples) folder.

 ## DPValue